CoderRocha/cooking-master/README.md

 ### `npm install`

 After the installation, you need to install a specific 'json-server' version, so the "Search" function on the "Navbar" works properly.

+# (P.S: This was before Firebase 'Realtime Database' was added into the project.
+So you don't need to install json-server now.)

 If you have any other json-server versions installed, first run this command:

 ### `npm uninstall -g json-server`